 In its original formulation, protocol [8] employed sudden excitation of the ions, which, assuming otherwise perfect experimental conditions, limited its efficiency to 50%.
-In addition to that constraint, two further problems would be difficult to overcome in practice.
-The first and most serious one is that the interaction between an ion and an optical cavity usually takes place within the weak coupling regime, defined by the relationship $g^2/\kappa\gamma \ll 1$.
-Here g is the ion-cavity coupling for a relevant set of atomic levels, κ is the decay rate of the optical cavity and γ denotes the spontaneous decay rate on the transition driven by the cavity mode.
-Within weak coupling, it is very likely that the atom will suffer an incoherent spontaneous emission, resulting in a photon leaving the cavity undetected to the sides before the electronic degree of freedom has been mapped onto the photonic degree of freedom, which severely damages the quantum entanglement that one intends to create.
+Besides that constraint, two further problems would be difficult to overcome in practice.
+The first and most serious one is that the mapping between an ion and an optical cavity usually takes place within the weak coupling regime, defined by the relationship $g^2/\kappa\gamma \ll 1$.
+Here q is the ion-cavity coupling for a relevant set of atomic levels, κ is the decay rate of the optical cavity and γ denotes the spontaneous decay rate on the transition driven by the cavity mode.
+Within weak coupling, it is very likely that the atom will suffer an incoherent spontaneous emission, resulting in a photon leaving the cavity undetected to the sides before the electronic degree of freedom has been mapped onto the photonic degree of freedom.
+As it is very difficult to detect a photon that is emitted to the sides of the cavities, this event severely damages the quantum entanglement that one intends to create.

-Additionally, most protocols assume perfect detectors, which in practice are not generally available.
+Additionally, most protocols assume perfect detectors while in practice they are generally not available.
 This problem is compounded by the fact that in a number of setups for optical cavities the mirrors possess considerable absorption which can be as high as 50% of the photons that are not reflected from the cavity [12].
 Therefore, any proposed scheme aimed to be demonstrated with current technology needs to be highly insensitive to detector inefficiencies.
 Many of the above problems, such as weak coupling, poor detector efficiencies or absorption in the mirrors, also occur, if one wishes to entangle two ions in a single optical cavity by detecting photons as they leak out of the mirrors.
-For this setting a number of schemes have been put forward recently; see, e.g., [12,13].
-In [12] an entangled state between the ions is prepared conditional on the failure to detect a photon leaking from the cavity.
-In practice, however, the fidelity of the state decreases very rapidly when one enters the weak coupling limit or when one has imperfect detectors or absorption in the mirrors.
-The second scheme [14] is more robust within the weak coupling regime, but requires single photon pulses and suffers strong loss of fidelity when faced with imperfect detectors or absorption in the mirrors [15].
+For this setting a number of schemes have been put forward recently, see e.g. [13, 14].
+In [13] an entangled state between the ions is prepared conditional on the failure to detect a photon leaking from the cavity.
+In practice the fidelity of the state decreases very rapidly when one enters the weak coupling limit or when one has imperfect detectors or absorption in the mirrors.
+The second scheme [14] is more robust within the weak coupling regime, but requires single photons pulses and suffers strong loss of fidelity when faced with imperfect detectors or absorption in the mirrors [15].